Game Instance

 * UV-Box 400

-* A UV double exposure box using three high voltage
+* UV double exposure box using three high-voltage series

 *